diegojavierjimenez/paper/README.md

-# paper
-A LaTeX academic template paper.
+This is a LaTeX academic template paper.
+Anne Fournier was instrumental to make this template.